jarntz/react/SECURITY.md

 # Security Policy

-This repository contains a web browser based application.
+This is a web browser based application.

 ## Supported Versions

 The following versions will be supported for security updates.
-Since this repository contains a web-based application, you'll always be on the latest version as soon as it's being released.
+Since this app is web-based application, you'll always be on the latest version as soon as it's being released.

 | Version    | Supported          |
 | ---------- | ------------------ |